 To prevent dislocation, the same measures utilized for a permanent total knee replacement should be adopted.
 Additional considerations include:

-- · Instructions, techniques or guides for the spacer device. - Choice of the correct size. - Proper cement fixation of the components with gentamicin-loaded bone cement.
-Missing or insufficient cement especially in the posterior portion of the condyles - may weaken the structure of the device. - · Placement with appropriate joint tension of the soft tissues around the knee joint. - In cases at risk consider the use of a brace (possibly articulated) to assist in flexion to lower the risk of dislocation. - Application in at risk cases of an orthopaedic brace (possibly articulated) to assist flexion without dislocation. - · Explantation of the spacer device.
+- · Instructions, techniques or guides for the spacer device. - · Choice of the correct size. - Proper cement fixation of the components with gentamicin-loaded bone cement.
+The entire contact surface of the components must be cemented to create continuity between spacer and bone.
+Missing or insufficient cement especially in the posterior portion of the condyles may weaken the structure of the device. - Placement with appropriate joint tension of the soft tissues around the knee joint. - In cases at risk consider the use of a brace (possibly articulated) to assist in flexion to lower the risk of dislocation. - Application in at risk cases of an orthopaedic brace (possibly articulated) to assist flexion without dislocation. - · Explantation of the spacer device.